Colorado Parshall Area

 Fishing Report

-UPDATED: 5/26/23
+UPDATED: 6/7/25

-Flow: 1400 CFS downstream of Parshall
+Flow: 475 cfs CFS downstream of Parshall

-The Colorado River Between the towns of Kremmling, CO and Parshall, CO offers several public fishing accesses along U.S. Route 40.
+The Colorado River between the towns of Kremmling, CO and Parshall, CO offers several public fishing accesses along U.S. Route 40.
 The river gradient is fairly mellow through out this section, and offers slow runs, gentle riffles, and deeper holes.
 This water is excellent for both nymph, and dry fly fishing.
 If you don’t see risers, then fish nymphs.
 Since this water is a little slower, and shallow in spots, a heavy rig is not usually needed.

 Current Conditions: